Center for International Studies

 How and when is my application sent?

 We will process and help you prepare your application at your appointment.
-The packet will be given to the student ready to main to USCIS.
+The packet will be mailed to USCIS by the immigration/visa specialist.

 What happens after my application is mailed?